mzazon/awesome-cloud-projects/azure/multi-tenant-saas-analytics-platform/multi-tenant-saas-analytics-platform.md

    echo "✅ Cost management budget and alerts configured"
    ```

-   The budget monitors monthly spending with automated alerts at 80% and 100% thresholds.
+   The budget monitors monthly spending with automated alerts at threshold breaches.
 This cost governance enables proactive management of analytics infrastructure expenses and supports tenant-specific cost attribution analysis.

 6. **Create Custom Tables and Functions in Data Explorer**: